Yug-TheCoder/Treasure-Hunter/README.md

 # Treasure-Hunter
-The wealthy people are raining valuables go o  the road and collect them.
+The wealthy people are raining valuables go to  the road and collect them.